 What are the most important things to record?
 What records do the attorneys most often need access to?
-Make a comprehensive list of everything that needs to be kept and then write out the formula for keeping and storing that record.
+Make a comprehensive list of everything that needs to be kept, and then write out the formula for keeping and storing that record.
 This will make it easy for someone to find a record they might need, even if you are not in the office that day.
 It will also make it simple for other staff members to keep records.
-When you all use the same system and the records are filed in the same way, throughout the office, you have to worry far less about something fall through the cracks.
+When you all use the same system and the records are filed in the same way throughout the office, you have to worry far less about something that falls through the cracks.

 File something as soon as it comes across your desk

 Unless you need to use that piece of paper immediately, file it where it needs to be.
 When documents are simply left on your desk, they sometimes disappear.
-They are picked up when people are looking for other documents, they are thrown away, stuck to the back of other pieces of paper, sometimes they really do just disappear.
+They are picked up when people look for other documents; they are thrown away, stuck to the back of other pieces of paper, and sometimes they just disappear.
 Instead of losing those documents, when something comes to your desk, go and file it immediately.
 Do not let those documents pile up on the corner of your desk.
 Do not let file folders become a tower in your outbox.
 Some paralegals will leave this task to the end of the day, but there is a much higher chance of actually getting it done if you file things as they arrive.

 Do not rely on your own memory

 This is probably one of the biggest pieces of advice that we can offer.
-You might think that you have a great memory and that you will remember to record something or file it away at a later date, but the moment that that task is no longer right in front of you, you are much more likely to completely forget about it.
-This means that it is not going to get done until you later discover again that you were supposed to do it.
-Especially when it comes to record keeping, hoping that you will simply remember a detail when the time comes can become a serious issue.
-You could remember it incorrectly or simply not remember it at all—there is a very real chance of this happening, and at that point, there is nothing you can do.
+You might think that you have a great memory and that you will remember to record something or file it away at a later date, but the moment that that task is no longer right in front of you, you are much more likely to forget about it completely.
+This means that it will not get done until you discover again that you were supposed to do it.
+Especially when it comes to record-keeping, hoping you will remember a detail when it comes can become a serious issue.
+You could remember it incorrectly or not remember it at all—there is a real chance of this happening, and there is nothing you can do at that point.